-This latter equation represents a particular phenomenon or superposition: it is the interference phenomenon. ‘‘If two sinusoidal waves of same amplitude and same wavelength travel in the same direction , they interfere to produce a resultant sinusoidal wave travelling in that direction.‘‘ (Walker, 2014, p.
+This equation represents a particular phenomenon of superposition: it is the “interference” phenomenon. ‘‘If two sinusoidal waves of same amplitude and same wavelength travel in the same direction , they interfere to produce a resultant sinusoidal wave traveling in that direction.”
+(Walker, 2014, p.
 407)

-When the original waves are in phase. i.e.  = 0, they interfere to generate a wave with double amplitude.
-When they are out of phase, i.e. = 180°, they cancel each other to obtain a zero net wave.
-When they are shifted by any other value of , an intermediate net wave generates from the interference.
-Those cases are illustrated in Figure 5.12a-f (Walker, 2014, p.
+When the original waves are in phase. i.e.,  = 0, they interfere to generate a wave with double amplitude.
+When they are out of phase, i.e., = 180°, they cancel each other out to obtain a zero net wave.
+When they are shifted by any other value of , an intermediate net wave is generated from the interference.
+These cases are illustrated in the figure below (Walker, 2014, p.
 408).